narendrans/tweeterapid/README.md

 tweeterapid
 ===========

+~This project is no longer maintained, its written almost 4 years back.
+I just migrated it from Google Code. ~

 TweeteRapid is a basic Twitter Client written in C# (.NET 4.0).
 It is targeted at developers who wish to develop their own twitter client.